John Sebastian: Influence and legacy

-Sebastian is also credited with helping to popularize the art of tie-dyeing clothing among music fans and festival goers in the late 1960s, by publicly appearing in outfits that he tie-dyed himself after learning the process from Ann Thomas of Water Baby Dye Works."The Psychedelic Tie-Dye Look", Time Magazine, January 26, 1970, p.
-38. His tie-dyed yellow patterned denim jacket, which he dyed himself and wore at Woodstock, has been prominently displayed in the Rock and Roll Hall of Fame.Stories We Could Tell, the title of a novel by British writer Tony Parsons, comes from the Sebastian song of the same name.
+Sebastian is also credited with helping to popularize the art of tie-dyeing clothing among music fans and festival goers in the late 1960s, by publicly appearing in outfits that he tie-dyed himself after learning the process from Ann Thomas of Water Baby Dye Works.
+His tie-dyed yellow patterned denim jacket, which he dyed himself and wore at Woodstock, has been prominently displayed in the Rock and Roll Hall of Fame.

+Stories We Could Tell, the title of a novel by British writer Tony Parsons, comes from the Sebastian song of the same name.

 Awards and honors

 As an original member of the Lovin' Spoonful, Sebastian was inducted into the Rock and Roll Hall of Fame in 2000.

 He was also inducted into the Songwriters Hall of Fame in 2008.